-Adaptive Planning and Planful are both tailored towards larger companies and enterprises with large finance teams and bigger overall teams.
-Adaptive Planning is a good choice for those seeking to modernize how Finance works and goes far beyond just FP&A. Planful is a great choice for organizations focused on Finance capabilities and collaboration.
+Adaptive Planning and Planful are tailored toward larger companies and enterprises with large finance teams and bigger overall teams.
+Adaptive Planning is a good choice for those seeking to modernize how Finance works and goes far beyond just FP&A. Planful is an excellent choice for organizations focused on Finance capabilities and collaboration.

-Anaplan helps with complex scenario planning, intelligent forecasting, and faster decision making.
-Their enterprise-wide solutions connect strategy to outcomes with accountability connected to a single source of truth.
+Anaplan helps with complex scenario planning, intelligent forecasting, and faster decision-making.
+Their enterprise-wide solutions connect strategy to outcomes with accountability to a single truth source.

-Anaplan specifically provides FP&A solutions to connect people, data, and plans across the organization to arrive at the right decisions.
-The solution includes planning, budgeting, and forecasting; specialty finance planning; and operational planning, which deliver better and faster decision-making; automated cost management practices; and connected financial and operational plans.
+Anaplan specifically provides FP&A solutions to connect people, data, and plans across the organization to get the right decisions.
+The solution includes planning, budgeting, and forecasting; specialty finance planning; operational planning, which delivers better and faster decision-making; automated cost management practices; and connected financial and operational plans.

-Anaplan is great for large enterprises that have a strong IT team which can lead an enterprise-scale business transformation.
+Anaplan is great for large enterprises with strong IT teams that can lead an enterprise-scale business transformation.